Sheriff Marlin N. Gusman has a record of accomplishment...

 Sheriff Gusman has been praised for his accomplishments during Katrina and for the reforms made at Orleans Parish Prison.
 Sheriff Gusman is an advocate for rehabilitation and education as a way to break the cycle of crime and violence among young people in New Orleans.
 He has instituted a Day Reporting Center for probation/parole violators; a regional re-entry program to reduce recidivisms; education dorms and learning centers in the facilities.

 Prior to his election as Sheriff, he served as the Chief Administrative Officer (CAO), the highest appointed city official and chief financial officer, of the City of New Orleans in the administration of Mayor Marc H. Morial.
 In his first bid for public office in 2000, he was elected to fill the City Council District "D" seat, and he was re-elected in 2002.
 While on the City Council, he served as Chairman of the Council's Budget, Audit and Board of Review Committee, and the Governmental Affairs Committee; as well as a member of the City Park Improvement Association and the Sewerage & Water Board.

 He is a member and past President of the Regional Loan Corporation, a member of the Allstate Sugar Bowl Committee, and on the Board for Boys Town of Louisiana, YMCA and several other local organizations.

-Sheriff Gusman and his wife, Renee, are the proud parents of Robin (Christian) Gusman Rhodes and Marlin N. Gusman, Jr. and grandparents of Claiborne Jeanminette Rhodes.
+Sheriff Gusman and his wife, Renee, are the proud parents of Robin (Christian) Gusman Rhodes and Marlin N. Gusman, Jr. and grandparents of Claiborne Jeanminette Rhodes and Clifton John Rhodes.